martynets/dialogbox/examples/su-box/README.md

 - None of the above cases (successful command execution) - exit status of the command executed

 #### Bug Reporting
-You can send `su-box` bug reports and/or any compatibility issues directly to the author [martynets@volia.ua](mailto:martynets@volia.ua).
+You can send `su-box` bug reports and/or any compatibility issues directly to the author [andy.martynets@gmail.com](mailto:andy.martynets@gmail.com).

 You can also use the online bug tracking system in the GitHub `dialogbox` project to submit new problem reports or search for existing ones: